Contextual Online Uncertainty-Aware Preference Learning for Human Feedback: Introduction

 The bandit problems focus on designing policies that maximize rewards by selecting arms based on learning from observed rewards.
 An extension is the contextual bandit problem, introduced by \citet{ucbauer2002}.
 Contextual bandit techniques have been applied in a range of personalization applications, such as healthcare \citep{Tewari2017,pmlr-v84-kallus18a,mintz} and recommendation systems \citep{li, Agrawal}.
 Several approaches have been proposed in the contextual bandit literature. \citet{pmlr-v28-agrawal13} introduce a randomized algorithm based on a Bayesian approach. \citet{JMLR:v17:13-210} provide an analysis of a randomized strategy based on kernel estimation, while \citet{pmlr-v80-foster18a} develop confidence-based methods utilizing regression oracles. \citet{bastaniOR} investigate the linear contextual bandit problem in high-dimensional settings, and \citet{MSbandit} propose a greedy-first strategy.
-Additionally, \citet{AOS1534} examine the asymptotic properties of reward under a general parametric model. \citet{kannanbandit} study scenarios in which an adversary selects the observed contexts, and \citet{contextbandit21} study the $\epsilon$-greedy policy while addressing model misspecification.
-Different from these works, our work focuses on human preference feedback, where the observed data consists of pairwise comparisons rather than direct rewards for individual arms.
+Additionally, \citet{AOS1534} examine the asymptotic properties of reward under a general parametric model. \citet{kannanbandit} study scenarios in which an adversary selects the observed contexts, and \citet{contextbandit21} study the $\epsilon$-greedy policy while addressing model misspecification. \re{\citet{deshpande2018accurate} consider the inference problem for sequentially collected data under standard linear models with history-dependent covariates and propose decorrelated estimators, exemplified through multi-armed bandit applications, while \citet{khamaru2021near} further study the optimality of such inference procedures.} Different from these works, our work focuses on human preference feedback, where the observed data consists of pairwise comparisons rather than direct rewards for individual arms.
 This paradigm shift changes the decision-making process: instead of selecting a single item to evaluate, we choose an item pair to compare.
 In the pairwise comparison setting, estimating different item attributes becomes highly correlated, necessitating distinct action policies and theoretical analysis.